AllenInstitute/allensdk.eye_tracking/docs/installation.rst

     conda install -c conda-forge opencv=3.3.0
     conda install -c conda-forge pyqt

+Pinning the version of opencv does not seem to be required for Windows, but is for linux, as the latest seems to have a bug with VideoCapture.
 The rest of the dependencies are all in the requirements, so to install just clone or download the repository and then from inside the top level directory either run::